-Truth was one of the 10 or 12^[3] children born to James and Elizabeth Baumfree (or Bomefree).
-Colonel Hardenbergh bought James and Elizabeth Baumfree from slave traders and kept their family at his estate in a big hilly area called by the Dutch name Swartekill (just north of present-day Rifton), in the town of Esopus, New York, 95 miles (153 km) north of New York City.^[4] Charles Hardenbergh inherited his father's estate and continued to enslave people as a part of that estate's property.^[5]
+Truth was one of the ten or twelve^[3] children born to James and Elizabeth Baumfree (or Bomefree).
+Colonel Hardenbergh bought James and Elizabeth Baumfree from slave traders and kept their family at his estate in a big hilly area called by the Dutch name Swartekill (just north of present-dayRifton), in the town of Esopus, New York, 95 miles (153 km) north of New York City.^[4] Charles

+Hardenbergh inherited his father's estate and continued to enslave people as a part of that estate's property^[5]

 When Charles Hardenbergh died in 1806, nine-year-old Truth (known as Belle), was sold at an auction with a flock of sheep for \$100 to John Neely, near Kingston, New York.
-Until that time, Truth spoke only Dutch.
-[6] She later described Neely as cruel and harsh, relating how he beat her daily and once even with a bundle of rods.
-In 1808 Neely sold her for \$105 to tavern keeper Martinus Schryver of Port Ewen, New York, who owned her for 18 months.
-Schryver then sold Truth in 1810 to John Dumont of West Park, New York.
-[7] Although this fourth owner was kindly disposed toward her, considerable tension existed between Truth and Dumont's wife, Elizabeth Waring Dumont, who harassed her and made her life more difficult.
-[8]
+Until that time, Truth spoke only Dutch.^[6] She later described Neely as cruel and harsh, relating how he beat her daily and once even with a bundle of rods.
+Neely sold her in 1808, for \$105, to Martinus Schryver of Port Ewen, a tavern keeper, who owned her for eighteen months.
+Schryver sold her in 1810 to John Dumont of West Park, New York.^[7] Although this fourth owner was kindly disposed toward her, considerable tension existed between Truth and Dumont's wife, Elizabeth Waring Dumont, who harassed her and made her life more difficult.^[8]